Nana Akufo-Addo: Personal life

 Akufo-Addo has four biological daughters and one stepdaughter: Gyankroma, Edwina, Adriana, Yeboakua and Valerie.
-Virginia Hesse is the mother of one his daughters.
-She was appointed by Akufo-Addo as Ghana's Ambassador to Czech Republic in his first-term of government.
+Virginia Hesse is the mother of one of his daughters.
+She was appointed by Akufo-Addo as Ghana's Ambassador to the Czech Republic in his first term.
 His first marriage to Remi bore him two of his daughters and his second marriage to Eleanor bore him a daughter.
 His marriage to Rebecca provided him a step-daughter had by Rebecca in a previous relationship.
 Akufo-Addo has a sister called Madam Marigold with the title, Abrewatia Nana Abena Oye.